-The School of Mathematics and Statistics offers research programs leading to the degrees of PhD and MSc.
-The School does not currently offer any postgraduate coursework degrees, although the unit STAT5001 forms part of the Master of Applied Science (Bioinformatics).
+The School of Mathematics and Statistics offers research programs leading to the degrees of Doctor of Philosophy (Science) and Master of Philosophy (Science).

 Mathematics and Statistics at Sydney